 Choose Exit from the Award BIOS main menu with the Left/Right arrow keys.
 You should see the following display:

 Save & Exit Setup

-When the item "Save & Exit Setup" is highlighted, press <Enter> to save the changes you've made in the BIOS program (CMOS) and exit.
-Your system should, then, continue with the boot-up procedure.
+When the item: Save & Exit Setup is highlighted, press <Enter> to save the changes you've made in the BIOS utility (CMOS) and exit.
+Your system should then continue with the bootup procedure.

 Exit without Saving